SysManSquad/sysmansquadblogdev/content/posts/2021-07-12-use-azure-policy-to-configure-boot-diagnostics-settings/index.md

               </p>

               <p>
-                From there it usually takes <em>another</em> 30 minutes to multiple hours before the remediation runs.
+                From there it usually takes *another* 30 minutes to multiple hours before the remediation runs.
 These are not the most immediate methods to apply the policy, but they can be fully automatic!
               </p>

               <p>